msh100/rtcw/README.md

 RtcwPro server with configuration as defined in the environment variables or their defaults (refer below).

+If you want to avoid downloading maps over HTTP(s), you can mount a volume of maps to `/maps/`.
+The container will first try to copy from pk3s from this directory before attempting an HTTP(s) download.

 All logs are written to STDOUT so can be viewed from `docker logs` or run without the `-d` Docker run switch.